scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 #### Goals:
 - Subscribe to topics
-- Receive text messages from MakerCloud
+- Receive text messages from MakerCloud and display them

 **Before programming on Python, we need to prepare on MakerCloud:**